Marina-Andric/climbing_grade_prediction/README.md

 It is well-known in climbing communities around the world that climbing routes are subjectively graded.
 A climber who created a route (i.e., route setter) or a climber who first ascended a route typically assign the difficulty grade to the route.
 The rater's levels of strenght and skill may lead to a personal bias.
 Thus, another climber upon attempting the ascent may find the route more difficulty or easier than officially stated.
 From the perspective of a regular climber, it is desirable to have a reliable grade when choosing his next ascent that matches his expectation about the ascent difficulty.

 Analysis of climbing ascents is discussed in the paper:
 > *M.Andric, I.Ivanova, F.Ricci. **Climbing Route Difficulty Grade Prediction with Explanation**.
-2021 IEEE/WIC/ACM International Joint Conference on Web Intelligence and Intelligent Agent Technology (WI-IAT). (to appear)*
+In 2021 IEEE/WIC/ACM International Joint Conference on Web Intelligence and Intelligent Agent Technology (WI-IAT). (to appear)*
 ## Algorithms and Implementation
 Two types of algorithms were developed to predict a climber's perceived grade of the route's difficulty grade: